matheusdavidson/ember-cli-morris-charts/README.md

 # Ember-cli-morris-charts

-This is an ember cli addon to easyly create awesome charts using [morris charts jquery plugin](https://github.com/morrisjs/morris.js).
+This is an ember cli addon to easily create awesome charts using [morris charts jquery plugin](https://github.com/morrisjs/morris.js).

 The plugin has been wrapped in this ember addon so you can use it with your controller or model properties, whenever data is updated, the chart will also update.